Over the years, we've often heard our UltraClear Table Top Epoxy being referred to as "liquid glass".

 Light is made of particles called photons.
 When light attempts to pass through the space between the nucleus and electrons of these atoms, the nearby electrons will have a chance to absorb the photon, taking its energy.

 However, it can only take the energy if it is exactly the amount needed to change position from the electron's current energy level to the next greater energy level.
 Any photon with less or more energy than that exact requirement will be ignored and allowed to pass by.

 If most or all visible light that passes by is ultimately ignored because of this strict rule, then the material will appear transparent (which can be represented as a percentage, e.g., 97% 98%, 100%).
 The light will exit the materials (e.g., glass or epoxy) and can reach your eyes, allowing you to see what was on the other side.

 Our epoxy has a low refractive index & high transparency.

 We hope you now understand why many people call it "liquid glass" epoxy, even if most don't fully grasp the incredibly complicated physical process at work.

 There are many other polymers that don't have these features, making epoxy rather special in what it can be used for.

-If you have ideas for an epoxy project or would like more information on what supplies you'll need to complete one, you can contact us via phone or email here.
-You can also chat directly online with one of our experts by clicking the help button at the bottom right of your screen.
+During business hours, you can also chat directly online with one of our resin experts by clicking the Help button at the bottom right of your screen.